Jump to main content

 When travelling with Skyss tickets on trains, express buses, or express boats, specific rules apply.

-Travelling with a wheelchair, stroller, bicycle or luggage
+Travelling with a wheelchair, pram/pushchair, bicycle or luggage

-Our vehicles vary in size and design.
-There is limited space on board for wheelchairs, strollers, bicycles and luggage.
-On buses, there is a designated area for this called the flexible area.
+The design and size of our vehicles/vessels vary, and there is limited space on board for wheelchairs, prams/pushchairs, bicycles and luggage.
+In buses, there is a dedicated area for this – the so-called flex area.

-The travel guarantee also applies if you are unable to board due to lack of space.
-Please note: If there is no space for a stroller, bicycle, scooter or luggage larger than hand luggage, you are not entitled to a refund.
+The travel guarantee also applies to delays caused by being left behind due to a lack of space.
+Note that being left behind because there is no space for a pram/pushchair, bicycle/scooter or luggage other than hand luggage does not entitle you to reimbursement.

 Here you will find information for travel with